emmercm/www/src/blog/generating-v4-uuids-in-mysql.md

 ## Putting it all together

-Here's an example where a table `users` uses UUIDs for its primary key:
+Here's an example where a table `users` uses UUIDs for its primary key.
+Using `CHAR(36)` simplifies this example, but see "[Making UUIDs More Performant in MySQL](/blog/making-uuids-more-performant-in-mysql)" for why you don't want to use it for performance reasons.

 ```sql
 CREATE TABLE users